model-checking/kani/docs/src/install-guide.md

 ./scripts/kani-regression.sh
 ```

-This script has a lot of noisy output, but on a successful run you will see:
+This script has a lot of noisy output, but on a successful run you'll see:

 ```
 All Kani regression tests completed successfully.